Flexible Sigmoidoscopy

 This will not alter the way we treat you and your standard of care will not change.
 However it will be an important piece of information about your large bowel we do not have.

-Please discuss this with your doctor / specialist team.
+Please discuss this with your doctor/specialist team.

 Who will do the flexible sigmoidoscopy?

 Trained and experienced nurse specialists also known as nurse endoscopists perform the majority of these examinations.
 Training has been provided through specialist courses.
+Alternatively the test may be performed by consultants or senior doctors.

 This Trust is a teaching hospital and has commitments to train both doctors and nurses in all aspects of endoscopy and care.
 Your test may involve students training in the performance of flexible sigmoidoscopy.
 A senior and experienced Endoscopist supervises all students.
 If you do not want to have a trainee perform your procedure it will be carried out by the supervising Endoscopist.